 Weight Regain In The Years Following Gastric Sleeve Surgery

 Many Patients gain weight after losing a significant amount immediately following VSG surgery.
-The majority of weight gain can usually be attributed to lack of patient compliance in following a healthy lifestyle which includes diet and exercise.
+The majority of weight gain can usually be attributed to a lack of patient compliance in following a healthy lifestyle which includes diet and exercise.

 Other factors can also cause situations of weight gain.
 The body’s natural metabolic system makes unsolicited adjustments to how fast or slow our body processes food and stores fat.
 When we lower our caloric intake, our body reacts by slowing down our metabolism so we do not starve.